Local structure of idempotent algebras I: Thin edges

 \section{Thin edges}

 Although edges and thick edges as they have been introduced so far reflect some aspects of the structure of idempotent algebras, they are not very useful from the technical perspective, the way we are going to use them.
 To improve the construction of (thick) edges we introduce thin edges, that are always just a pair of elements, without any congruences or quotient algebras involved.
 Later we show that the graph of an algebra $\zA$ based on these thin edges retains many of the useful properties of $\cG(\zA)$, most importantly, connectivity.
 In a certain sense the connectivity of this new graph is even improved relative to $\cG(\zA)$.
-This will come at a price: thin edges are inevitably directed even when it does not seem natural or necessary, and do not always correspond to some standard feature such as subalgebra.
+This will come at a price: thin edges are inevitably directed even when it does not seem natural or necessary, and are not always subalgebras.
 Our first goal is to introduce thin edges, prove their existence, and show that operations $f,g,h$ from Theorem~\ref{the:uniform} can be assumed to have a number of additional properties.

 Fix a finite class $\cK$ of similar smooth algebras.
 The definitions of majority and affine thin edges depend on this class.